 Stress- Stress and stress-related disorders also lower immunity and deplete the body of vital nutrients.

 Family history of cervical cancer or dysplasia – A history of dysplasia in the family can indicate a greater risk for a woman developing dysplasia herself.
-But this becomes redundant if a women takes good care of herself and maintain health on all levels.
+But this becomes redundant if a women takes good care of herself and maintains health on all levels.

 Hormonal methods of birth control – Oral contraceptives increase cell division rates of cervical cells.
 The risk of developing dysplasia increases by at least 50% in those using oral contraceptives.
 Birth control pills also decrease levels of vitamin C, B vitamins, folic acid, and zinc.
 Research has shown a direct link between low folate levels and abnormal pap smears as well as an increase in the incidence of HPV infection.